- Supervision policy of Finantsinspektsioon for countering money laundering and terrorist financing

 Work to counter money laundering is constant and ongoing and does not end when one particular problematic case is resolved.

-Partly as a result of the supervisory work of Finantsinspektsioon, the share of non-residents in the Estonian banking market has fallen from 20% in 2014 to 9.5% now, with a reduction in the share of non-transparent non-residents where the risk of money laundering is highest.
+Partly as a result of the supervisory work of Finantsinspektsioon, the share of non-residents in the Estonian banking market has fallen from 20% in 2014 to 7.9% now (end of 2018), with a reduction in the share of non-transparent non-residents where the risk of money laundering is highest.
 The share of deposits held by offshore clients has fallen from 10% to below 1%.

 Finantsinspektsioon is pleased to state that several credit institutions have in recent years recognised the risks to themselves and the whole of society from money laundering and have either ceased or essentially restricted the provision of services to non-residents with non-transparent backgrounds or businesses.
 However, as this risky business is simple to serve, it may be that some subjects of financial supervision have not fully recognised the importance of countering money laundering nor how the risks can affect everyone.